-Cantor will have piggyback and demand registration rights to register the shares of Class A common stock issued or issuable to it in connection with the conversion of its Class B common stock.
-See "Relationship with Cantor--Registration Rights Agreement."
+Cantor will have piggyback and demand registration rights to have registered the shares of Class A common stock issued or issuable to it in connection with the conversion of its Class B common stock and Martin Wygod will have piggyback and demand registration rights to have registered the shares of Class A common stock issued or issuable to him or his child's trust upon exercise of the warrants to be granted to him and the trust by us.
+See "Relationship with Cantor--Registration Rights Agreement" and "--Consulting Services."